The Expires Headers of a website tell the browser when to load its resource from the server or its cache.

 Google Pagespeed Insight Score:

-So now, we are going tweaking our WordPress VM instances on Google Cloud step by step.
+So now, we are going to tweak our WordPress VM instances on Google Cloud step by step.

 Connect Compute Engine with SSH

-First, we will connect our VM instances or Compute engine through SSH, and then we will use some command for adding expires headers.
+First, we will connect our VM instances or Compute engine through SSH, and then we will use some commands for adding expires headers.
 We will note all commands and certainly down with steps.

 sudo nano /opt/bitnami/apache2/conf/httpd.conf